muni-town/muni-town-roomy-pages-backup/01K84AECTQBS43XZ9Z87H2ESHS.md

 > The only thing to quote is quote itself.

 Try pasting in a whole article from another website!
 The editor is pretty good at converting things.

+### Automatic Git Backup

+There is a service running that automatically backs up all of these pages to a [git repo](https://github.com/muni-town/muni-town-roomy-pages-backup), too!